Expanding your business across Europe requires more than simply translating your website.

 - Search Demand: Is there proven demand in that country?

-- Competition: What are the average CPC levels?
+- Competition: What are the average advertising costs?

 - Profit Margins: Can your pricing absorb marketing costs?